pmp-library/pmp-library/docs/overview.md

 This section provides a high-level overview of the pmp-library.
 We describe its design as well as the capabilities provided by the library.
 The pmp-library is organized into different modules.
-At the core of the library is the @ref geometry module providing a data structure polygonal surface meshes.
-On top of the @ref geometry module the @ref algorithms module provides implementations of canonical geometry processing algorithms such as remeshing, simplification, subdivision, and smoothing.
+At the core of the library is the @ref core module providing a data structure for polygonal surface meshes.
+On top of the
+@ref core module the @ref algorithms module provides implementations of canonical geometry processing algorithms such as remeshing, simplification, subdivision, and smoothing.
 The @ref io module provides classes for reading and writing meshes from / to common file formats.
 The optional @ref gl module provides OpenGL&reg;-based viewers and visualization tools.

-## The `geometry` Module
+## The `core` Module

-The core of the library is the geometry module providing a simple and efficient data structure for representing polygon surface meshes, pmp::SurfaceMesh
+The @ref core of the library provides a simple and efficient data structure for representing polygon surface meshes, pmp::SurfaceMesh.
+It also defines basic types such as 3D points and vectors as well as a basic utility classes for timing and memory profiling.

 ## The `algorithms` Module